OdedMous/Social-Distance-Detector/README.md

 2) <ins> Not every pair of people in the image are "comparable": </ins> It can be that the centers of two people are close to each other in the image, while in the real world one person is in the front and the other is in the background (that is, they are far from each other), and therefore it is redundant to compare the distance between them in first place (hereinafter: "non-comparable objects").

 #### Idea 3: Distance in pixels adjusted by heights
 The two problems above can be solved by using the heights in pixels of the people in the image.
 Note that the deeper a person is in the picture, the smaller his "height in pixels" (hereinafter:  height) becomes.
-In order to calculate the height of each person we use the rectangular frames that yolo provides as an output after it classify the objects as people.
+In order to calculate the height of a person we use the rectangular frames that yolo provides as an output after it classify the objects as people.
 The calculation formula will be:
 <br/>

 *Height = the difference in the Y-axis between the bottom edge and the top edge of the rectangular frame.*